bytecodeq/C-Authentification-System/README.md

 ✨ Simple C++ Authentication System
-Made with love by strix ❤
+Made with love by bytecode ❤

 Welcome to the Simple C++ Authentication System!
 This is a command-line application that allows users to register, log in, and authenticate themselves securely using basic username and password functionality.